-Republicans begin revising tax bill as Democrats sharpen attacks
+Republicans push ahead with U.S. tax bill as Democrats sharpen attacks

 The Republican tax plan was devised without Democratic input.
 The last major tax restructuring, Republican former President Ronald Reagan’s 1986 overhaul, received significant input and support from Democrats.

-Reporting by Amanda Becker; Additional reporting by Makini Brice and Ginger Gibson; Writing by Paul Simao; Editing by Mary Milliken and Andrea Ricci
+Reporting by Amanda Becker; Additional reporting by Makini Brice and Ginger Gibson; Writing by Paul Simao; Editing by Andrea Ricci and Mary Milliken